Konstantinos-Chatzistavrou/Threat-Watch/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-• If you witness or experience behavior that violates this code of conduct, please contact us immediately at konstantinoschatzistavrou@gmail.com.
+• If you witness or experience behavior that violates this code of conduct, please contact the project manager immediately at konstantinoschatzistavrou@gmail.com.
 All reports will be kept confidential, and we are committed to addressing issues promptly and fairly.

 • If someone's behavior is deemed harmful or disruptive to the community, appropriate action will be taken, which may include warnings, temporary or permanent bans, or other actions as necessary.